edraut/thin-man/server_details.md

 This is intended for naming a Javascript function and passing it JSON parameters, no actual javascript implementation should live here.

+> If you are tempted to handle side-effects for other resources this way, don't shoot yourself in the foot like that.
+> Use the `foreign_office` gem to broadcast the state of associated objects from the server and have listeners on the
+> page that will update associations and aggregations independently of this. `thin_man` is meant to operate on one
+> resource at a time.

 ```ruby
 render json: {function_calls: {'myUtilities.redirectToPage' => next_step_url}}
 ```